Interested in farming, but don’t have a lot land?

 During those 7 months Curtis raised the following crops: arugla, carrots, cilantro, kale, lettuce, hakurei, mizuna, mustard, parsley, radish, scallion, and spinach.
 On average he made $268 per crop.

-- Over 6 hours of very detailed course videos – fully streamable and downloadable
+- Over 6 hours of very detailed course videos – fully streamable

 - Plus over 5 hours of additional content in two bonus videos